 It's a good idea to mention your relevant personal qualities.
 Don't let modesty prevent you from mentioning your strengths.

-- Sell yourself!
-Always make positive statements.
-Never apologise for lack of experience, as you will only draw attention to it.
+Make sure that you sell yourself on your cover letter.
+Always make positive statements and never apologise for lack of experience, as you will only draw attention to it.

-- If you know the person's name, sign 'Yours sincerely'.
-If you don't, use 'Yours faithfully'.
+If you know the person's name, then sign off with 'Yours sincerely'.
+If you don't, then use 'Yours faithfully'.

 A Couple of Important Final Thoughts